JuliaMath/NFFT.jl/docs/src/index.md

 ## Contact

-If you have problems using the software, find mistakes, or have general questions please use the [issue tracker](https://github.com/tknopp/NFFT.jl/issues) to contact us.
+If you have problems using the software, find bugs or have ideas for improvements please use the [issue tracker](https://github.com/tknopp/NFFT.jl/issues).
+For general questions please use the [discussions](https://github.com/tknopp/NFFT.jl/discussions) section on Github.

 ## Contributors